znkkw/znkkw.github.io/_posts/2022-08-16-Software-I-use+recommend.md

 * Can easily be modified
 * Clear references
 * Privacy Policy has to be easily accessible
-* Not sharing data with data with databrokers nor bad third-parties
+* Not sharing data with databrokers nor bad third-parties
 * Project has to be maintained and updated regularly

 <br>